esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/conclusion.md

 >
 > - Publish your **data** and/or **metadata** in a searchable resource such as a repository
 >   that assigns a **persistent identifier**.
-> - including rich accurate machine-readable descriptive **metadata** and keywords to your data,
+> - Include rich accurate machine-readable descriptive **metadata** and keywords to your data,
 >   preferably according to your community standards.
 >
 {: .checklist}